Root Rot on Christmas Cactus

 Prolonged waterlogged soil

-Although Christmas Cactus tolerates more consistent moisture than a desert cactus, its epiphytic roots still evolved to grow in well-draining organic material with good airflow, not submerged in dense, saturated potting mix, and extended waterlogging leads to the same oxygen deprivation and rot risk seen in many other houseplants.
+Although Christmas Cactus tolerates more consistent moisture than a desert cactus, its epiphytic roots still evolved to grow in well-draining organic material with good airflow, not submerged in dense, saturated potting mix, and extended waterlogging leads to the same oxygen deprivation and rot risk seen in many other houseplants, since roots deprived of oxygen for days at a time simply die back regardless of species.

 Using a standard dense potting mix rather than a well-draining blend

-Because this species is sold as a cactus, some owners assume any potting soil is appropriate, but a heavy, water-retentive mix without added perlite holds far more moisture around the roots than this epiphyte's roots tolerate well.
+Because this species is sold as a cactus, some owners assume any potting soil is appropriate, but a heavy, water-retentive mix without added perlite holds far more moisture around the roots than this epiphyte's roots tolerate well, effectively setting up rot conditions even under a reasonable watering routine.

 A hanging or decorative cache pot without its own drainage